kuzyn/write/0_random_notes.md

 the match curled and blacked on itself, then on to fishgut's finger.

-fishgut had been in and out of prison, he could tell stories. he'd run dope and beat up people and probably killed a few of them too. now that the beach had been deserted, there was only the white crash of the sea and a pyramid of amber. a couple of kids had followed mariane and fishgut that day, probably because not a whole lot was usually going on around in the bushes. that's how fishgut called that place: the bushes. he had been nice to the kid, buying them a few coke and that hard caramel toffee, patting them on the head. good uncle kind of stuff. "how old are you boy?" and he'd grin enough so you'd see the gap between his canine and molar. he was balding a bit, keeping it short. a strong chin. "go buy me a ketchup chip, and get something for you with the change kid".
+fishgut had been in and out of prison, he could tell stories. he'd run dope and beat up people and probably killed a few of them too. now that the beach had been deserted, there was only the white crash of the sea and a pyramid of amber. a couple of kids had followed mariane and fishgut that day, probably because not a whole lot was usually going on around in the bushes. that's how fishgut called that place: the bushes. he had been nice to the kid, buying them a few cake and that hard caramel toffee, patting them on the head. good uncle kind of stuff. "how old are you boy?" and he'd grin enough so you'd see the gap between his canine and molar. he was balding a bit, keeping it short. a strong chin. "go buy me a ketchup chip, and get something for you with the change kid".

 mariane had like that, how brotherly he was.